 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty, or were eligible for retired pay, may also be eligible for burial.

 » Eligibility for Burial in a VA National Cemetery

 Fort Stevens National Cemetery is located off the Columbia River in Hammond, OR.
 The closest major airport to Fort Stevens is Portland International Airport (PDX).
 This airport is in Portland, OR and is 106 miles from the center of Fort Stevens.
 The closest airport to Fort Stevens is Astoria Regional Airport, which is mainly used for small aircraft and private planes and is 8 miles from Fort Stevens National Cemetery.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

-A stroll through the Fort Stevens Cemetery, Hammond Oregon, is calming.
+A stroll through the Fort Stevens Cemetery, Hammond, OR, is calming.
 It offers one an opportunity to reflect on life.
 Here is a place of peace populated by war fighters.
 A small cemetery with 273 headstones recalls patriotism, heroism, and service.